fbosch/waybar-nixos-updates/README.md

   popd";
 ```

+## Additional Information
+Some additional things to expect in regards to 1) what notifications you'll receive, 2) what files will be written, 3) and how the script uses your network connection.

 ### Notifications
+These notifications require `notify-send` to be installed on your system.
 The script sends desktop notifications to keep you informed:
 - When starting an update check: "Checking for Updates - Please be patient"
 - When throttled due to recent checks: "Please Wait" with time until next check
 - When updates are found: "Update Check Complete" with the number of updates